 Even though Capitalism is just as necrotic, we refuse to let drop this rotten appendage and graft something healthier to the stump.
 We persist instead in absorbing its gangrene toxins, and intend to transfuse that stinking pus into ex-communist societies, to their obvious detriment.

-By any rational accounting, weapon societies are tainted goods destined for the scrap heap of history.
+By rational accounting, weapon societies are tainted goods destined for the scrap heap of history.
 Capitalism’s fantasy “victory” over Das Kapital has not reduced the class struggle by one iota.
 It has merely made the conflict murkier and more intractable.

 What is the basis of government power?
-Government strength is not in capital, as Scandinavian socialists have proven and the Great Depression confirmed.
+Government vigor is not in capital, as Scandinavian socialists have proven and the Great Depression confirmed.
 Capital ebbs and flows at the whim of the very rich.

 By “very rich,” I mean those whose wealth is so old and huge, it’s made them transparent to journalistic and legalistic review.
 They are so rich that their insider trading on the world’s stock market is not only legal but expected, so rich that the best-paid corporate CEOs and the grandest government dignitaries are their errand boys.

 I doubt if enough people understand the incredible cumulative power of interest compounded over hundreds of years and the unimaginable wealth that would place in certain people’s hands.
-It is illegal to do that kind of thing nowadays – harvest the fruit of multiple generations of circular interest without touching any of it or the principal in the mean time – but it wasn’t in the past.
+It is illegal to do that kind of thing today – harvest the fruit of multiple generations of circular interest without touching any of it or the principal in the mean time – but it wasn’t so in the past.
 Interest rates could have been very low and thus certain; their current beneficiaries, unfit to control their accumulation.
 None of that would matter.
 They would be enormously wealthy and powerful in any case.
-Learner addresses them in particular—even if we benefit from this transformation, they will benefit more than anyone else.
+Learner addresses them in particular—even if we benefit from this transformation, they will benefit more than we.